ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-intro.md

 {{site.data.keyword.attribute-definition-list}}

-# Juniper Networks vSRX deployment and operation with vCenter Server on {{site.data.keyword.cloud_notm}}
+# Juniper Networks vSRX deployment and operation with {{site.data.keyword.vcf-auto}}
 {: #vcsvsrx-intro}

-This information is intended for the deployment and operations of a high availability vSRX cluster as the gateway for the VMware vCenter Server®.
+This information is intended for the deployment and operations of a high availability vSRX cluster as the gateway for the {{site.data.keyword.vcf-auto-short}}.
 The guide follows best practices as currently accepted and understood.

 Currently, the vSRX is only available as an {{site.data.keyword.cloud}} infrastructure offering.
 Orders are placed from the [{{site.data.keyword.cloud_notm}} infrastructure customer portal](https://control.softlayer.com/network/gatewayappliances), Networking, Gateway Appliances section.